deanOfWalls/alpine-linux-server-setup-and-config/ssl-certs.md

      ```

 2. **Test Renewal**:
-   - You can test the renewal process by running:
+   - You can test the renewal process with a dry run to ensure it’s set up correctly:
      ```sh
      certbot renew --dry-run
      ```

+   If the dry run is successful, the auto-renewal is correctly configured.

 ---